blutack/jobe/README.md

 But it turns out to be surprisingly interesting.
 Every client has a complete history of all jobs run and the inputs, with git hashes backing everything.
 It works over any transport git supports and can be used with any git web UI.
-Every job executes in a clean workspace.

 How Does It Work?
 -----------------